Austin Deportation Defense Lawyers

-During the MCH, you immigration matter is addressed.
+During the MCH, you immigration case is addressed.
 An attorney is not needed, however, it would be best to have one with you.
 After the MCH, the immigration court will schedule an individual hearing (merit hearing).
 The court usually schedules a 4-hour block for these hearings and in some cases, they may go longer.
-At this point, it is essential to have a deportation lawyer by your side who has created a strategy for your unique situation to defend you against removal.
+At this point, it is essential to have an Austin deportation lawyer by your side who has created a strategy for your unique situation to defend you against removal.

 How Can a Deportation Attorney Help Your Situation?

-At Sparks Law, our lawyers can help you seek relief from removal where available through appropriate legal means and build your defense for immigration court hearings.
+At J. Sparks Law, PLLC, our deportation defense lawyers in Austin can help you seek relief from removal through appropriate legal means and help build your defense for immigration court hearings.
 If you are the family member of someone who has been detained for possible removal, we can help you locate them and represent them at bond hearings.
 Our team can also handle the appeal if the case has been denied by an immigration judge.

 We’ll Give Your Case the Attentive Representation It Deserves